 Adopted by each organization’s governing board, the agreement identifies eight potential areas of collaboration and outlines the formation of a task force to “develop cooperative activities to further boost Georgia’s economy and drive innovation in the state.”

 With more than 47,000 members, the Georgia Chamber is the state’s largest advocacy organization for business.
 It provides policy and thought leadership to promote economic competitiveness, attract investment and drive growth and prosperity for all businesses.

-GRA is an independent nonprofit that helps Georgia’s universities do more research and launch more companies.
+GRA is a nonprofit that helps Georgia’s universities do more research and launch more companies.
 Founded in 1991, GRA strategically invests state dollars to recruit top scientific talent, provide high-tech tools for labs and seed and shape companies around inventions.